mattpe/bcwt/week3.md

    - Study [express-validator](https://express-validator.github.io/docs/)
      - [List of all validators](https://github.com/validatorjs/validator.js#validators)
      - [MDN Example](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/forms#Using_express-validator)
-   - Add `novalidate` attribute to `<form>` elements to disable front-end validation.
+   - Add `novalidate` attribute to `<form>` elements to disable the front-end validation.
 Remove it after you have tested the server-side validation.
-   - Validate the same properties on the server side as with above forms:
+   - Validate the same properties on the server side as with the forms above:
      - Add user
        - name: minimum length 3 characters, required
        - email: valid email address